graphops/launchpad-namespaces/README.md

 - [graph-toolbox](https://github.com/graphops/docker-builds/tree/main/dockerfiles/graph-toolbox)<br>
 Utility kit for interacting and managing the Graph indexer stack.
 ### [:ingress](https://github.com/graphops/launchpad-namespaces/ingress)
-Adds ingress support and certificate management on kubernetes
+This *Namespace* adds ingress support and certificate management on kubernetes

 - [cert-manager](https://github.com/cert-manager/cert-manager)<br>
 cert-manager adds certificates and certificate issuers as resource types in Kubernetes clusters, and simplifies the process of obtaining, renewing and using those certificates.